 One of the things that makes it more difficult is to constantly hear (or read) other people who have this precious gift declaring enthusiastically that the REASON they have it is because God personally arranged for it to be that way for them.
 Yep, HE made the decision.
 He chose them personally and made it happen for them.
 They usually use the word “blessed.”
 (Please don’t misunderstand.
 The word isn’t the problem; the idea is.
 This just happens to be the word that is often used to express the idea.)
 It wasn’t luck or just the way life worked out for them.
 No, it was a deliberate act of God.
 They are THAT special.

-I know they think they are just being grateful, “giving God the glory” as they say, and it has never once occurred to them that what they are saying could be hurtful to anyone.
+I know they think they are just being grateful – “giving God the glory” as they say, and it has never once occurred to them that what they are saying could be hurtful to anyone.
 Indeed, most of them are good, kind people who wouldn’t be purposely hurtful to anyone on their worst day.
-But, if you just stop and think for half a minute, it isn’t really that complicated to see why it is indeed quite a hurtful thing to assert.
+But, if you just stop and think for half a minute, it isn’t really that difficult to see why it is indeed quite a hurtful thing to assert.

 When I am assaulted with one of these “Look what God did for me!” raves, the response that often occurs to me is, “Wow, that’s great for you.
 I wish God loved me that much.”
 And no, I don’t really think that’s the reason.
-But that is the logical conclusion if you combine their statement with my life, and we are talking about the same God.
+But that IS the logical conclusion if you combine their statement with my life, and we are talking about the same God.
 If I have to acknowledge that it isn’t God’s CHOICE for me to be lacking and hurting, then why must I accept that your good fortune IS His choice?
-And I do find it necessary to accept (that my lack and my pain is not his choice) because how much worse would it hurt to think there was someone claiming to love me and doing this to me on purpose?
-I can tell you – It hurts SO much worse!
+And I do find it necessary to acknowledge the former – to believe that my lack and my pain is not his choice – because how much worse would it hurt to think there was someone claiming to love me and doing this to me on purpose?
+I can tell you from experience – It hurts SO much worse!